Omotosando

 • price 1 of 4

-This historic Soho coffee shop was established in 1949 by Lou and Caterina Polledri, and quickly became a social hub for the Italian community in London.
-It remains popular with everyone from local media workers to vintage enthusiasts and mods on scooters, and despite several upgrades to the decor, much of the original fixtures still remain, from the red and white formica to the Gaggia espresso machine and the flooring.
-Night owls will be impressed too, as it's open until 4am.
+A true icon of London, this historic Soho coffee shop was established in 1949 by Lou and Caterina Polledri, and quickly became a social hub for the Italian community in London.
+It remains popular with everyone from local media workers to vintage enthusiasts and gaggles of mods on scooters, and despite several upgrades to the decor, much of the original fixtures still remain, from the red and white formica to the Gaggia espresso machine and the flooring.
+Night owls will be impressed too, as it stays open until 3am.

 Advertising